 The 6-hour battery life of the CX Sport doesn’t match up to the 8 hours that you’ll get with the Shure SE215, but it still means you’ll be able to enjoy good sound quality for a lengthy period of time, whether you’re using an Android or iOS device as your audio source.
 The wireless earphones rely on Bluetooth technology to establish a link to your device, and support audio codecs such as AAC, APTX, and APTX-LL to transmit the true quality of your music.
 As a result, the CX Sports headphones don’t disappoint, with clear lows as well as highs that don’t get distorted at top volume.

-Related: If you like this earphones, check out our Zipbuds Ear Bud Headphones review.
+Related: If you like these earphones, check out our Zipbuds Ear Bud Headphones review.

-Related: For an alternative lightweigt earbuds with good battery life, take a look at our Cambridge Audio Melomania 1 review.
+Related: For alternative lightweight earbuds with good battery life, take a look at our Cambridge Audio Melomania 1 review.